 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

-Where Does the Panorama Route Start and End?
+Where Does The Panorama Route Start And End?

 The main stretch of the road follows the R532 and is about 160km long.